1 February 2018

 Introduction to 3D-Scanning and Printing

-Hosted in the fully-equipped laboratory of the 3D Lab of the TU Berlin, this four-week course offers introduction to working with professional 3D printing technologies – such as laser sintering with polyamide and powder printing with mineral powder (modified gypsum).
+Hosted in the fully-equipped 3D Lab of the TU Berlin, this four-week course offers an introduction to working with professional 3D printing technologies – such as laser sintering with polyamide and powder printing with mineral powder (modified gypsum).

-The course provides an introduction to manufacturing 3D printed objects with the laser sintering system and the powder printer of the 3D Lab, as well as data generation and data preparation for it.
-Participants will gain basic knowledge of the use of two professional 3D printing technologies, structured light scanners, and related software.
+The course provides an introduction to manufacturing 3D printed objects , as well as data generation and data preparation.
+Participants will gain basic knowledge of the use of two professional 3D printing technologies, structured light scanners and relevant software.

 The course starts with an introduction to the technologies used at the 3D Lab and selected projects from its portfolio, to give participants an impression of the various possible uses of 3D technologies.
 Ongoing course lectures will be accompanied by detailed practical units focusing on the use of the machines and the preparation of printable objects.
 Specifically, the practical training will develop student’s skills in the use of structured light scanners, 3D printing technologies, and in meeting the geometrical requirements for successful 3D prints.